-With more than 100 professionals across nearly thirty global offices, SEAF provides its portfolio companies with a unique platform to grow their businesses.
+With more than 100 professionals across nearly fifteen global offices, SEAF provides its portfolio companies with a unique platform to grow their businesses.
 In addition to the local management team of a respective fund, portfolio companies will be supported by SEAF’s global platform, with experienced professionals providing the knowledge and resources desired by companies to reach the next level.

 SEAF brings a commitment to integrity, compliance and good corporate governance to its portfolio companies, taking an active role in working with company management to institutionalize the company’s framework for corporate governance and risk management.
 This effort includes formalizing the structure and activities of a company’s management team and board of directors, establishing procedures for the proper review of audits, compensation and related party transactions, and human resource policy frameworks.